patriciaSR/blog-practice/README.md

 `node app.js`

-The server is running now on port [http://localhost:3000](http://localhost:3000).
+The server is running now on safe port [https://localhost:3443](https://localhost:3443).

 Open **Postman app** and import `postman.json` file to interact with REST APIs endpoints